slsa-framework/slsa/docs/spec/v1.0/threats.md

 Threats that can compromise the ability to prevent or detect the supply chain security threats above.

-<details><summary>Tamper with the verifier</summary>
+<details><summary>Tamper with recorded expectations</summary>

-*Threat:* Modify the verifier to accept something that would not otherwise meet expectations.
+*Threat:* Modify the verifier's recorded expectations, causing the verifier to accept an unofficial package artifact.

-*Mitigation:* Changes to the verifier tool requires some form of authorization, such as two-party review.
+*Mitigation:* Changes to recorded expectations requires some form of authorization, such as two-party review.

-*Example:* MyVerifier stores its expectations for each package in a file.
-The file says MyPackage will always build from the source repository `good/my-package`.
-Adversary modifies the file to also accept `evil/my-package`, then builds from that repository and uploads a malicious version of the package.
+*Example:* The package ecosystem stores its expectations for a given package name in a configuration file that is modifiable by that package's producer.
+The configuration for MyPackage expects the source repository to be good/my-package.
+Adversary modifies the configuration to also accept evil/my-package, then builds from that repository and uploads a malicious version of the package.
+Solution:
-Solution: Changes to the verifier require two-party review.
+Changes to the expectations configuration require two-party review.

 </details>
 <details><summary>Forge change metadata</summary>